GouruRK/chessboard/README.md

 * Display a message when checkmate or when the game is a draw
 * Allowing the user to choose a promotion
 * Rotate the chessboard
+* Allow the user to click on a square to move the piece, instead of dragging it

 ___